-Wall Street gets PayPal boost as Nasdaq erases 2020 declines
+Wall Street gains with PayPal boost despite weak jobs data

 The U.S. employment report for April is due on Friday.

-“The market rightly or wrongly is just much more focused on what that data looks like two months from now, not what that data looks like right now,” Freedman said.
+“The market rightly or wrongly is just much more focused on what that data looks like two months from now, not what that data looks like right now,” said Eric Freedman, chief investment officer at U.S. Bank Wealth Management.

 Investors were also encouraged by news that China’s exports unexpectedly rose in April for the first time this year as factories raced to make up for lost sales due to the coronavirus pandemic.